Puneeth-A-R/Simplr/README.md

 # MyLang
-An interpreted programming language created from scrath using the python programming language.
+An interpreted programming language created from scratch using the python programming language.
 The language I've created is very creatively named as MyLang :)

 I worked on this project over a period of 4 months (From mid of December 2021 to about the mid of April 2022).